 As the heart works, so does the technology

-Thinking about how our heart system works, doctors came to the development of a new instrument.
+Thinking about how our heart system works, doctors came up with a new instrument.
 The heart needs someone to help it fight, leaving it free to move as it sees fit.

-“If we look at the rates within your heart rate, we find that heart rate is coupled with breathing.
+“If we analyze the rates within your heart rate, we find that heart rate is coupled with breathing.
 It increases with inhalation and decreases with exhalation, and this is a natural phenomenon in all animals and humans. "

 A revolutionary pacemaker

 By analyzing the beat patterns of patients with cardiovascular disease, the doctors noticed an almost total loss of heart rate variability.
-The irregularity of the beats gives way to something unusual, a symptom that the situation is worsening.
+The irregularity of the beats gives way to something unusual, a symptom that the situation is getting worse.

-To sort this out, Professor Parton and his team of researchers decided to “Report heart rate variability in animals with heart failure”And analyze the results.
+To sort this out, Professor Parton and his team of researchers decided to "to report heart rate variability in animals with heart failure"and analyze the results.

-Dr. Julia Shanks, the researcher who conducted the research on animals, said, “There is nothing on the market that will cure heart failure.
-All the drugs will do is make you feel better. (…) Our new pacemaker reports this variability, which obviously is natural ”.
+Dr. Julia Shanks, the researcher who conducted the research on animals, later said: "There is nothing on the market that will cure heart failure.
+All the drugs will do is make you feel better. (...)
+Our new pacemaker reports this variability, which is obviously natural ".

 Then there is another big news.
 The new system achieves "a 20% improvement in cardiac output" (the heart's ability to pump blood through the body).

-“The pacemaker is almost like a bionic device,” says Paton.
-“It understands the body's signals that tell the device when we inhale and when we exhale.
-And then the device has to communicate to the body and accelerate the heartbeat during inhalation and downwards during exhalation. "
+"The pacemaker is almost like a bionic device," says Paton.
+"It understands the body's signals that tell the device when we inhale and when we exhale.
+And then the device has to communicate to the body and accelerate the heartbeat on inhalation and downward on exhalation."